-Beaune is also home to a Wine Museum, which offers an in-depth history to the region’s winemaking, including the old machinery used to produce wine.
+Beaune is also home to a Wine Museum, which offers an in-depth history of the region’s winemaking, including the old machinery used to produce wine.

 Night 2 – Beaune/Abbaye de la Bussière

-Abbaye de la Bussière is a 12th-century abbey which has been converted into an upmarket hotel.
+Abbaye de la Bussière is a 12th-century abbey that has been converted into an upmarket hotel.
 Surrounded by stunning gardens and filled with impressive sculptures, the hotel also has a Michelin star restaurant.

 Day 3 – Châteauneuf-en-Auxois